-Sexual Crimes, interpersonal violence of any type, domestic and dating violence and stalking are not only crimes under the federal Violence against Women Act (VaWA), Connecticut General Statutes but also a violation of the institution's rules and regulations.
-WCSU provides educational programs on campus to promote awareness of rape, acquaintance rape and other sex offenses.
+Sexual crimes, interpersonal violence of any type, domestic and dating violence and stalking are not only crimes under the federal Violence against Women Act (VAWA) and Connecticut General Statutes, but they are also a violation of the institution's rules and regulations.
+WCSU provides educational programs on campus to promote awareness of interpersonal violence.
 These programs take place regularly in the Student Centers, in residence halls and elsewhere on campus.
-The Training Sergeant coordinates requests for police participation in these programs in conjunction with departments such as Housing and Residential Life, Counseling Center, Choices Office, Health Service, social work department, nursing department, and others.
+The WCSU PD Training Sergeant coordinates requests for police participation in these programs in conjunction with departments such as The Center for Empowerment and Education, Housing and Residential Life, Counseling Center, CHOICES Office, Health Services, Social Work department, Nursing department, and others.
 All are responsible in seeing these programs are made available and implemented at WCSU.
 Sexual assault and intimate partner violence primary prevention and awareness programming will be available for all students and the programming will: